ipeychev/es6-module-amd/README.md

 In this case only file, called "module.js" in whatever sub-directory of "examples" folder will be processed.

+Source maps will be generated if you run the program with `-m` option.

 Look for more information in the rest of the options:

 ```